Kamahl19/react-starter/README.md

 ## Keeping up with updates

 Once you start building your own app on top of React Starter you will probably want to keep up-to-date with the new updates of React Starter.
-This can be easily achieved by tracking the latest commit hash of React Starter you use.
+This can be easily achieved using GitHub's compare feature.
 We suggest this process:

 1. When you clone the React Starter repo, don't forget to write down the hash of [latest master's commit](https://github.com/Kamahl19/react-starter/commits/master)
 2. Every once in a while, compare the version of React Starter you used with the current version of React Starter like this `https://github.com/Kamahl19/react-starter/compare/{YOUR_LATEST_REACT_STARTER_COMMIT_HASH}...master`